Go Backpacking

 Other Accommodation Options

-Other than that, you may also consider a B&B in a major Tuscan town or small village, an apartment rental, or a historical residence (usually in a town center) with ancient frescos, eager to narrate its century-old story.
+Other than that, you may also consider a B&B in a central Tuscan town or small village, an apartment rental, or a historical residence (usually located in the town center) with ancient frescoes, eager to narrate its century-old story.

 _______